rocketeers/docs/I-Introduction/Getting-started.md

 ### Folder organization

 Rocketeer recognizes its custom configuration in the folder you currently are in.
-Same thing for the custom `tasks.php` file, so you could have that organization :
+Same thing for the custom `tasks.php` and `events.php` files, so you could have that organization :

 ```
 | .rocketeer